PS2ClassicsVault/Cyberdev-s-Bootanimation-Installer-Script/README.md

 `/product/media`

+if your using one of our special scripts they will install your files to this directory instead:

+`/system/media`

 ## Do i need any software on my pc to use adb/fastboot?
 - Yes, you will need platform-tools to use adb we recommend downloading it from [here](https://technastic.com/android-sdk-platform-tools-download/) extract it and then put our script in the platform-tools and then open a terminal that leads to that directory of the platform-tools folder and then run the command we mention ealier in this readme to flash our script!